DigitalPhonetics/IMS-Toucan/README.md

 Now you need to add your newly created pipeline to the pipeline dictionary in the file *run_training_pipeline.py* in the top level of the toolkit.
-In this file, import the *run* function from the pipeline you just created and give it a speaking name.
+In this file, import the *run* function from the pipeline you just created and give it a meaningful name.
 Now in the *pipeline_dict*, add your imported function as value and use as key a shorthand that makes sense.
-And just like that you're done.

-### Build a FastSpeech 2 Pipeline
+### Build a PortaSpeech Pipeline

+What we call PortaSpeech is actually mostly FastSpeech 2, but with a couple of changes, such as the normalizing flow based PostNet that was introduced in PortaSpeech.
+We found the VAE used in PortaSpeech too unstable for low-resource cases, so we continue experimenting with those in experimental branches of the toolkit.

 In the directory called
 *Utility* there is a file called